The Correlation Energy of the Electron Gas in the Mean-Field Regime: Introduction

 \section{Introduction}

-A long-standing challenge in mathematical physics is the rigorous understanding of quantum correlations between interacting systems, based on microscopic principles.
-For the electron gas (e.g. jellium), this question goes back to Wigner 1934 \cite{Wigner-34} and Heisenberg 1947 \cite{Heisenberg-47}, who recognized the difficulty of solving this task using a perturbation method.
-A cornerstone in the development of the correlation analysis is the \textit{random phase approximation} (RPA) of Bohm and Pines \cite{BohPin-51,BohPin-52,BohPin-53,Pines-53}.
-In this theory, electron correlation is explained by the decoupling of collective plasmon excitations and quasi-electrons interacting in the plasmon background through a screened Coulomb interaction.
+A long-standing challenge in mathematical physics is the rigorous understanding of quantum correlations in interacting systems, starting from microscopic principles.
+For jellium--an idealized model of electrons moving in a uniform neutralizing background--this problem goes back to Wigner \cite{Wigner-34} and Heisenberg \cite{Heisenberg-47}, who already recognized the limitations of perturbative methods.
+A cornerstone in the subsequent development was the \textit{random phase approximation} (RPA) introduced by Bohm and Pines \cite{BohPin-51,BohPin-52,BohPin-53,Pines-53}.
+In this theory, electron correlations are described through the decoupling of collective plasmon excitations from quasi-electrons, which then interact in the plasmon background via a screened Coulomb potential.
+This leads to a prediction for the \emph{correlation energy}, i.e. the difference between the exact ground-state energy and the Hartree--Fock energy.

-The justification of the RPA has attracted notable theoretical works, including a seminal paper by Gell-Mann and Brueckner in 1957 \cite{GelBru-57}, where they formally reproduced the RPA from a resummation of Feynman diagrams in a high-density electron gas.
-In particular, they predicted that the correlation energy of jellium, $E_{\rm corr} = E_N - E_{\rm FS}$, with density $\rho$ is given by
+The justification of the RPA has been the subject of major theoretical works.
+In a seminal paper, Gell-Mann and Brueckner \cite{GelBru-57} reproduced the RPA by resumming classes of Feynman diagrams in the high-density electron gas, and predicted that the correlation energy can be approximated by

-with specific constants $c_1, c_2$.
-Here $E_{\rm FS}$ is the energy of the Fermi state given by the Slater determinant of plane waves\footnote{Alternatively, we could replace $E_{\rm FS}$ by the Hartree--Fock energy $E_{\rm HF}$, but optimizing over all Slater determinants only leads to an exponentially small improvement compared to $E_{\rm FS}$ \cite{GonHaiLew-19}}.
-In fact, the leading order contribution $c_{1}\rho\log\left(\rho\right)$ was predicted independently by Pines \cite{Pines-53} and Macke \cite{Macke-50}, the latter using a partial resummation of the divergent series with an effective screened Coulomb potential.
-The significance of the Gell-Mann-Brueckner formula \eqref{eq:GB} is that the second-order term $c_2 \rho$ contains the exchange contribution, which is important for a complete understanding of the electron correlation of the system.
+with density $\rho$, where $c_1,c_2$ are explicit constants.
+Here $E_{\rm corr}=E_N-E_{\rm FS}$ denotes the difference between the exact ground-state energy $E_N$ and the Fermi sea energy $E_{\rm FS}$ (the energy of the non-interacting ground-state).\footnote{Alternatively one could use the Hartree--Fock energy $E_{\rm HF}$, but optimizing over all Slater determinants only improves $E_{\rm FS}$ by an exponentially small term \cite{GonHaiLew-19}.} The leading contribution $c_1\rho \log \rho$ had already been obtained by Pines \cite{Pines-53} and by Macke \cite{Macke-50} via partial resummations with screened Coulomb interactions.
+The new insight of Gell-Mann and Brueckner was to identify the next-order term $c_2\rho$, which encodes the \emph{exchange contribution}.
+In diagrammatic terms this corresponds to two electrons being excited above the Fermi surface, interacting, and then recombining with exchanged momenta.
+This mechanism, absent from the original RPA of Bohm and Pines, is essential for a complete description of correlations and will also play a central role in the present paper.